Juniokoi/Potodo/README.md

 &nbsp;

 ### 📜 License
-Potodo is under the GNU v3 license, which grants the following permissions:
+Potodo is under the **GPL v3** license, which grants the following permissions:

 - Distribution
 - Modification